 Remember, most homes built before the mid 1960s used a heating oil storage tank.
 Do not assume that the removal of the tank included the removal of impacted soil.
 Have the soils inspected.

 One thing to note is that a partially buried tank may or may not be deemed to be an UST.
 This determination can only be made by State officers and is another reason why a proper site inspection is essential.
 One photo in the slide show shows a tank that the State deemed to be an UST.
-This decision saved the responsible party a great deal of money.
+Because of the different regulations applying to USTs and ASTs, properly determining the type of oil tank may save a responsible party a great deal of money.